daleighan/vanilla-js-router/README.md

 - The debug option allows addition information about route changes to be logged in the console.

-- errorHTML accepts the same types of components mentioned above and is displayed if the requested url is not found.
+- errorHTML accepts the same types of components mentioned above and is displayed if the requested url is not found in the routes object.
 - header accepts the same types of components and is placed above the content within the router
 - footer accepts the same types of components and is placed below the content within the router

-#### Creating components:
+### Creating components:

 As previously mentioned, there are three different ways that components can be provided.
-They are as follows.
+They are as follows:

 -- As a string: